prototypefund/reproducible-website/_events/berlin2017/ReproducibleSummitIIIEventDocumentation.md

 **Task:** show RPM `.buildinfo`.Add checksums (sha256) of the inputs into the `.buildinfo` files.

 - We discussed about where to put `.buildinfo` file.
-We suggest to have a seperate file, but it could be controversal for the RPM project.
+We suggest to have a separate file, but it could be controversial for the RPM project.

 ###### iso